theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Security/embedded_security.md

 ## Overview
 Embedded security is critical for protecting devices, data, and systems from unauthorized access, tampering, and attacks.
 This guide covers essential security concepts, implementations, and best practices for embedded systems.

+---

+## Concept → Why it matters → Minimal example → Try it → Takeaways

+**Concept**: Embedded security is about protecting devices and data from unauthorized access, tampering, and attacks.
+It's not just about encryption, but about building a comprehensive security architecture that includes secure boot, cryptographic implementations, side-channel attack prevention, and secure communication protocols.

+**Why it matters**: Security breaches in embedded systems can have serious consequences, from data theft to physical harm.
+Many embedded devices operate in critical infrastructure, medical devices, or automotive systems where security failures can be catastrophic.
+Understanding embedded security is essential for building trustworthy systems.

+**Minimal example**: A simple secure boot implementation that verifies the integrity of firmware before execution, demonstrating the chain of trust concept.

+**Try it**: Implement a basic AES encryption function and then modify it to be resistant to timing attacks, observing how security considerations affect implementation complexity.

+**Takeaways**: Embedded security requires a defense-in-depth approach, understanding of cryptographic principles, and awareness of various attack vectors.
+Security should be designed into the system from the beginning, not added as an afterthought.

+---

 ## Table of Contents
 1. [Secure Boot and Chain of Trust](#secure-boot-and-chain-of-trust)
 2. [Cryptographic Implementations](#cryptographic-implementations)